 An Investment strategy means guidelines of decisions of the investor which are generally based on his goals, risk tolerance and capital needs in future.
-It various from strategy to strategy.
+It varies from strategy to strategy.
 If an investor is focused on capital appreciation then the strategy would seek rapid growth and sometimes they focus on wealth protection, which is a low-risk strategy.

 Another really huge component of any strategy is risk.
 It also depends from person to person, some are risk-averse while some have high tolerance for risk.
 It is advisable that the investor work within the overarching rule, that is, risk only what one can afford to lose.
 But again, another rule of thumb says that the potential returns are higher if the risk is higher and one investment might be riskier than other investments.
-There may be investment that might guarantee no loss of money but earning opportunity would be minimal as well.
-It can be said that risk and earning are inversely proportional to each other.
+There may be investments that might guarantee no loss of money but earning opportunities would be minimal as well.
+It can be said that risk and earnings are inversely proportional to each other.

 We start with investment growth using basic analysis because it is one of the oldest and most basic investment strategies.
 It is an effective investment strategy that involves analysing of the financial statements and priorities of a company behind the stock.
 This investment model aims to build a portfolio of 10 or more shares, rather than choosing an index fund.